 Bangkok is an around-the-clock feast of sights and sounds.
 Restaurants, bars, nightclubs, shopping malls, open markets, golf courses, temples, parks and an array of exotic scents all combine to make up the expat’s lifestyle experience in Bangkok.
-Expats new and established alike will find themselves with plenty to see and do.
+Expats new and established alike will find themselves with plenty to see and do in the Thai capital.

 A weekend in Bangkok can fly by in a blur, and whether a foreign resident takes the tourist route through the city's countless side streets or prefers to settle in and sit shoulder to shoulder with the locals, there's never a dull moment.

 Shopping in Bangkok

 From trinkets found at the city’s famous floating markets to high-end fashion, Bangkok has it all when it comes to shopping.
 Expats merely have to decide if they are in the mood to search the markets for the perfect bargain, or if they would prefer the easy access of mega malls which house everything, from cinemas to bowling alleys and even the odd aquarium.

 For fans of shopping malls, an entire weekend in Bangkok can be spent at Siam Paragon, which is easily accessible by the BTS Sky Train.
 Other major malls are the Emporium, Central World and MBK, which are all within a short distance of one another.

 Those after a more authentic experience can try out Bangkok’s ever-popular open markets.
 Chatuchak market, said to be one of the world’s largest flea markets, is accessible by the BTS Sky Train and offers excellent value for everything unusual and unique the country has to offer.
 Expats should, however, always beware of pickpockets.